Christopher Wren: Marriage to Faith Coghill Wren

+Marriage to Jane Fitzwilliam

 In 1677, 17 months after the death of his first wife, Wren remarried, this time to Jane Fitzwilliam, daughter of William FitzWilliam, 2nd Baron FitzWilliam, and his wife Jane Perry, the daughter of a prosperous London merchant.

 She was a mystery to Wren's friends and companions.
 Robert Hooke, who often saw Wren two or three times every week, had, as he recorded in his diary, never even heard of her, and was not to meet her till six weeks after the marriage.
-As with the first marriage, this too produced two children: a daughter Jane (1677–1702); and a son William, "Poor Billy" born June 1679, who was developmentally delayed.
+As with the first marriage, this too produced two children: a daughter Jane (1677–1702); and a son William, "Poor Billy" born June 1679, who was reportedly handicapped in some way and it is also known that he never married.

 Like the first, this second marriage was also brief.
-Jane Wren died of tuberculosis in September 1680.
+Jane Wren is believed to have died of tuberculosis in September 1680 although this cannot be confirmed.
 She was buried alongside Faith and Gilbert in the chancel of St Martin-in-the-Fields.
-Wren was never to marry again; he lived to be over 90 years old and of those years was married only nine.
+Wren was never to marry again; he lived to be over 90 years old and of those years was married only twice.

 Bletchingdon was the home of Wren's brother-in-law William Holder, who was rector of the local church.
 Holder had been a Fellow of Pembroke College, Oxford.
 An intellectual of considerable ability, he is said to have been the figure who introduced Wren to arithmetic and geometry.

 Wren's later life was not without criticisms and attacks on his competence and his taste.
 In 1712, the Letter Concerning Design of Anthony Ashley Cooper, third Earl of Shaftesbury, circulated in manuscript.
 Proposing a new British style of architecture, Shaftesbury censured Wren's cathedral, his taste and his long-standing control of royal works.
 Although Wren was appointed to the Fifty New Churches Commission in 1711, he was left only with nominal charge of a board of works when the surveyorship started in 1715.
 On 26 April 1718, on the pretext of failing powers, he was dismissed in favour of William Benson.

 In 1713, he bought the manor of Wroxall, Warwickshire, from the Burgoyne family, to which his son Christopher retired in 1716 after losing his post as Clerk of Works.
 Several of Wren's descendants would be buried there in the Church of St Leonard.